 Table 3 identifies that local emissions from industrial sources are the most significant source of Ni.
 Table 4 gives a more detailed source apportionment for the industry sector based on the fine scale modelling study presented in Appendix A1.
 Table 4 shows the contribution from the Outokumpu site for each grid square where there was an exceedance.
 For all grid squares the largest contribution came from the Outokumpu site.

-The source apportionment presented here has been informed by the fine scale modelling carried out in support of the 2019 UK air quality assessment that was reported to the Commission in September 2020.
+The source apportionment presented here has been informed by the fine scale modelling carried out in support of the 2020 UK air quality assessment that was reported in September 2021.